Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 See which prep course reigns supreme in this detailed Kaplan vs Blueprint MCAT comparison

 The decision to attend medical school and become a doctor is a long and difficult road that all starts with scoring high on the MCAT.
 To do well on the exam, you’ll likely need to spend over 200 hours studying.
 As such, selecting the right prep course is crucial.
-In today’s comparison, we take an in-depth look at two leading MCAT prep providers (Kaplan and Blueprint/Next Step) so you can make an informed decision.
+In today’s comparison, we take an in-depth look at two leading MCAT prep providers (Kaplan and Blueprint) so you can make an informed decision regarding your future.

-The Online Course also provides students live online office hours 5 days a week, the ability to further personalize test preparation and save time by being able to test out of a module by passing the pre-module assessment, access to Blueprint’s Qbank containing over 4,000 questions, problems and passages, and 15 highly representative full-length MCAT exams.
-Pricing options for the Online Course is based on content access periods ranging from 6 months for $1,799, Blueprint’s most popular 12-month program for $2,100, or 18 months for $2,500.
+The Online Course also provides students live online office hours 5 days a week, the ability to further personalize test preparation and save time by being able to test out of a module by passing the pre-module assessment, access to Blueprint’s Qbank containing over 10,000 questions, problems and passages, and 15 highly representative full-length MCAT exams.

 Course options and pricing current as of date of publication.